 I like to think of cacio e pepe (Italian for "cheese and pepper") as Rome's cosmopolitan version of mac and cheese.
-It's a simple recipe that requires nothing more than spaghetti, cheese, butter, and seasonings.
-It's ready in a matter of minutes and always gone even faster than that.
+It's a simple recipe that requires nothing more than spaghetti, cheese, butter, and seasonings, but it's all in the technique.
+The reserved cup of pasta water is what helps you achieve a glossy sauce that coats the pasta and makes it creamy (without cream).
+The buttery, peppery pasta is ready in a matter of minutes — and is always gone even faster than that.
 For this reason, cacio e pepe is one of the most valued dishes in my weeknight recipe arsenal.
 Want a plate of this now?
-Then check out the recipe.
+Then check out the easy recipe below.

 - 1 pound dried spaghetti

 - 2 cups pecorino romano cheese, finely grated, plus more for serving

 - 3 tablespoons unsalted butter, cut into 1/2-inch squares

 - Bring a large pot of heavily salted water to a boil over high heat.
 Add pasta, and cook according to package directions.
 Drain pasta, reserving 1 cup of the cooking water.

 - Return pasta and cooking water to the pot, and place over low heat.
 Add remaining ingredients, and stir until cheese and butter have melted and formed a creamy sauce, about 5 minutes.
 Season with salt to taste, and serve immediately with additional cheese.